 Kraftwerk’s 3D Concert Experience at the Hollywood Bowl Creates Lasting Digital Memories REVIEW+PHOTOS: Kraftwerk @ Hollywood Bowl 9/18/16

-For a music fan in Los Angeles, a concert at the famed Hollywood Bowl is a night to be remembered, but if you are an electronic fan, catching Kraftwerk in 3D on this hallowed ground is enough to make you giddy for weeks prior.
-The German electronic and pop music group formed in 1969 are innovators in the multiple genres, notably in electronic music where they are often labeled as pioneers and influential to numerous artists and groups today.
-Bringing vintage graphics to the stage of the Bowl with a 3D twist, Kraftwerk produced a setlist that spanned a range of albums, from lesser known hits to the widely released ones like those on their ubiquitous Tour de France.
+LOS ANGELES, CA- For a music fan in Los Angeles, a concert at the famed Hollywood Bowl is a night to be remembered, but if you are an electronic fan, catching Kraftwerk in 3D on this hallowed ground is enough to make you giddy for weeks prior.
+The German electronic and pop music group formed in 1969 are innovators in multiple genres, notably in electronic music where they are often labeled as pioneers and influential to numerous artists and groups today.
+Bringing vintage graphics to the stage of the Bowl with a 3D twist, Kraftwerk produced a setlist that spanned a range of albums, from lesser-known hits to the widely released ones like those on their ubiquitous Tour de France.

 Supplying 3D glasses that enhanced the supplemented experience helped make the audience appear as robots getting a live stream of data from the CPU.
-With each member of the current incarnation of Krafwerk (Ralf Hütter, Fritz Hilpert, Henning Schmitz and Falk Grieffenhagen) stoically standing before their consoles, punching the buttons that generated the digital information which created the sonics of the genre defining music, the audience sat in awe as the accompanying 3D visuals overwhelmed the visual senses.
+With each member of the current incarnation of Kraftwerk (Ralf Hütter, Fritz Hilpert, Henning Schmitz and Falk Grieffenhagen) stoically standing before their consoles, punching the buttons that generated the digital information which created the sonics of the genre-defining music, the audience sat in awe as the accompanying 3D visuals overwhelmed the visual senses.
 It was a unique experience that truly had to be experienced to be appreciated.